shawnmckinney/LdapEntityManager/DESIGN.md

 # Overview

-LDAP Entity Manager (LEM) reads and writes records from an LDAP database.
-It uses LDAPv3 protocol to Create Read Update Delete (CRUD).
+LDAP Entity Manager (LEM) reads and writes from LDAP.
+It uses its protocol to Create Read Update Delete (CRUD) and search.
 The mappings between the backend database and the entities are defined in Yet Another Markup Language (YAML) format and Java classes.

 ## YAML model, entitity data and API